zsrobinson/blog/README.md

 # Blog

-A simple website for blogs about projects I am working on, as well as other content.
+A blog about projects I am working on, as well as other content.

 Created using [Hugo](https://gohugo.io/) with the [PaperMod](https://git.io/hugopapermod) theme.